Uncle Fester (author)

-Uncle Fester is the pen name of Steve Preisler, author of such controversial books as Secrets of Methamphetamine Manufacture, and Silent Death.
+Uncle Fester is the pen name of Stephen Preisler, author of such controversial books as Secrets of Methamphetamine Manufacture and Silent Death.

 Biography

 Preisler gained underground fame after publishing his first book Secrets of Methamphetamine Manufacture in the early 1980s.
 He says that he got the nickname "Uncle Fester" from his college years, since he was very well known for producing explosives, and blowing things up, like the character in The Addams Family.